 Will Any Kind Of Apple Do?

-When determining how much of each kind you’ll need, you should adjust it to your taste.
+When determining how as much liquid of each kind you’ll need, you should adjust it to your taste.
 The flavors you add will determine the flavor of the finished product.

 If you’re using your own apples, remember to steer clear of those hanging out on the ground.

-These windfall apples won’t be any good for your homemade wine because of their risk.
+These windfall apples won’t be any good for your homemade apple wine recipe because of their risk.
 Bacteria will stick to them and contaminate your apple wine!

 Completely perfect apples aren’t required; A bruise or two WON’T change anything.